 In fact, if you or a loved one need alcohol rehab there are common treatments that most rehabs employ.
 Here, we review the basics of alcohol rehab treatment.
 Then, we invite your questions at the end.
 Note that we try to respond to all questions with a personal and prompt reply.

 To begin, let’s address the question, “What’s rehab treatment in the first place?”
-Treatment for alcohol problems helps addicted men and women to stop compulsive alcohol seeking and use.
+Treatment for drinking problems aim to help you stop compulsive alcohol seeking and use.
 What’s more, treatment will address WHY you drink.
 It aims to get to the root of the problem so that you can adapt new behaviors and health patterns that replace drinking.

 Treatment can occur in a variety of settings, take many different forms, and last for different lengths of time.
 Because alcohol addiction is typically a chronic disorder characterized by occasional relapses, a short-term, one-time treatment is usually not sufficient.
 For many, treatment is a long-term process that involves multiple interventions and regular monitoring.
 Alcohol rehab usually includes three (3) main treatments:

 2. Prescription medications

 The specific type of treatment or combination of treatments will vary depending on your individual needs.